oribenshir/afternoon_rusting/_posts/2019-1-29-ownership.md

 #### When the owner goes out of *scope*, the value will be *dropped*
 This rule introduces 2 terms, *scope* and *dropped*.
 Let's describe them briefly.
 *Scope* is a part of a program, with 2 practical implications.
-The first variables are known only through the *scope* they were introduced.
+The first is variables are known only inside the *scope* they were introduced.
 The second, as this rule state, the values associated with those variables are dropped at the end of the *scope*.
 What mark a *scope*?
 Usually its the curly braces `{}`.
 In Rust, scope has one more implication, it returns a value, but this is for another day.
 For the second term, *dropped*, at least conceptually you can view it as being destroyed.
 After being dropped, you can't access the value anymore.
 Now let's look at the following example:

 ```rust
 {